AliM-01/ConsoleBasedMicroservice/README.md

 docker-compose -f docker-compose.yml up -d
 ```

-To test it open a browser and navigate to `http://localhost:7000/swagger/index.html` and access swagger :
+To try it open a browser and navigate to `http://localhost:7000/swagger/index.html` and access swagger :

-You can send messages from browser; to view recieved messages
+You can send messages from the browser; to view received messages

 * Open Docker Desktop
 * Open `cbm_client` container